 It is important to have a set of working definitions, and this is especially true to the Management Strategy Evaluation (MSE) process since it involves many technical terms that may be interpreted or used differently by different people.
 Below are some definitions that will apply to this work plan.
-Additional definitions can be found at http://www.iphc.int/documents/glossary/Glossary\of\terms\IPHC\Dec\2015\change1.pdf.
+An IPHC glossary is currently being developed and will provide a more thorough set of definitions.

 These definitions are a work in progress and will likely be updated after discussions with other scientists implementing MSE on the west coast.
-A consistency among different fisheries and agencies would be useful to avoid confusion.
 For now, these definitions are pertinent to this document.